rafaelperatello/Pokemon-Challange/README.md

 ## Notes

-Api Cache-Control header is overriden to 3600 seconds (1 hour) to avoid hitting the api too often due to rate limiting.
+The api Cache-Control header is overriden to 3600 seconds (1 hour).
+This is necessary due to rate limiting.